ADHD Planning: Hands-on Tips How to Improve It

 With this huge weight of elements that keep people with ADHD far from concentration, decision-making, and deadlines, it’s fair to say that planning is affected greatly on all fronts.

-Yes, some people with ADHD struggle with planning according to the search of Psychology First Scotland, this booklet on ADHD says:
+Yes, some people with ADHD struggle with planning according to the search of Psychology First Scotland.
+This booklet explains why organizing is so hard with ADHD:

 “For some of those diagnosed with ADHD, the symptoms decrease over time or may become so well managed that they are barely perceptible in adulthood.
 However, many others will experience the core ADHD symptoms throughout their adult life.
 Without the right strategies and support this can lead to all kinds of problems.
 Inattention and/or impulsivity can lead to problems in the workplace, unemployment, difficulties in personal relationships, problems with managing finances, paying bills, etc. The feeling of failure can be a constant companion, as well as feeling lonely, misunderstood, and utterly frustrated with oneself and the world at large.”